devslopes/dwa-templates/coding-team-templates/coding-question.md

-# ASKING A CODE QUESTION TEMPLATE
+# Discord All-Questions Channel Question Template

-Asking a coding question professionally means adhering to the following steps:
+Asking a coding question professionally involves following these steps:

 1. Use a Clear and Descriptive Post Title
 2. Confirming the Development Environment You Are Using